 Transfer to Mount Pleasant airport in time to check in for your international flight.

-This suggested itinerary can be varied in any way you choose to suit your exact requirements so give us a call now on 01932 424252 to discuss any modifications.
+The above sample Falkland Islands holiday can be varied in any way you choose to suit your exact requirements so give us a call now on 01932 424252 to discuss any modifications.

 There are regular military flights from RAF Brize Norton which are available for British civilians but the cheapest flights to the Falklands are via Santiago, Chile.
 Alternatively there are cruises which combine South America, the Falkland Islands, South Georgia and Antarctica.

 The Falkland Islands have a limited range of accommodation, from hotels to stays in the houses of residents.
-Please chat to one of our Travel Consultants to get informed advice as to what they would suggest for your tailor-made holiday.
+Please chat to one of our Travel Consultants to get informed advice as to what they would suggest for your tailor-made Falkland Islands holiday.